Nautilloid/bloggy/content/dvwa/JavaScript/index.md

 draft: false
 tags: ["DVWA", "Security", "Web", "Server", JavaScript]
 categories: ["Hacking"]
+description: "Explore how JavaScript can be used to identify and exploit web application vulnerabilities in DVWA.
+This guide covers practical examples of analyzing and manipulating client-side code, understanding token generation, and using browser developer tools to bypass security mechanisms.
+Includes step-by-step walkthroughs for different security levels and debugging tips."
 ---

 JavaScript is the world's most popular programming langauge.
 Its prevalence, along with its client-side execution, creates opportunities for various attack vectors.
 JavaScript to identify and exploit vulnerabilities in web applications, such as Cross-Site Scripting (XSS), Cross-Site Request Forgery (CSRF), and some mention of other common security flaws.